yum-food/modular_slang/README.md

 - we use a custom build of slang which lets entrypoints use regular arguments instead of cbuffers / structs.
 - it should "just work" for simple math kernels

+usage

+- import unitypackage
+- right click .slang file, select 'Translate to HLSL'
+- import the generated .hlsl in your shader

 build instructions